What skills are necessary for a successful Data Quality Manager?

 Other Questions about Data Quality Manager

-What type of software do Data Quality Managers use?
+What techniques do Data Quality Managers use to ensure data integrity?

-What is the average salary of a Data Quality Manager?
+What are the benefits of having a Data Quality Manager in an organization?